 Tests may be delivered or e-mailed to AR.
-If a test is e-mailed, please be sure to e-mail it to disabilityservices@smcsc.edu.
-Once the test is printed, a confirmation that the test has been received will be e-mailed to the professor and the test will be deleted.
+If a test is e-mailed, please be sure to e-mail it to Disability Services.
+Once the test is printed, confirmation that the test has been received will be e-mailed to the professor, and the test will be deleted.